Davadakus/IreneProject/ProgressReport.md

 Also, Might need to experiment with gliding trigger; currently set to 0.1 when 'w' is held down but might need tweaks.
 Also have made the LayerMask to auto detect the ground layer on awake().

 As for coding, I think this is a sufficient baseline to start working on other things that interact with the player.
 I think it would be great to consider the enemies and difuring out how sprites work during animation.

+## 09/04/2025
+Took a bit of a break but I have made the Irene artwork that I think I will use for her talking on screen.
+Next I want to try experiment doing demo sprite work to get a hang of what I should do when drawing Irene actually attacking.
+Probably just do some dummy sprite with from the asset store to see how the process is.